Retrodad0001/EasyDbMigrator/README.md

                   , logger: loggerMock.Object
                   , dataTimeHelperMock: datetimeHelperMock.Object
                   , databaseConnector: new MicrosoftSqlConnector());
-            //can also use the PostgresSqlConnector to connect to Postgress instead of Microsoft Sql Server
+            //can also use the PostgresSqlConnector to connect to PostgreSql instead of Microsoft Sql Server

             bool succeededDeleDatabase = await migrator.TryDeleteDatabaseIfExistAsync(migrationConfiguration: config
                     , cancellationToken: token);